mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 perceived value that engineers have but quality maintenance staff are worth their weight in gold.
-During space combat, maintenance staff must often put themselves in harm’s way to get a critical system back online after it sustains battle damage.
+During space combat, maintenance staff must often put themselves in harm's way to get a critical system back online after it sustains battle damage.
 Hazard duty requires some level of expertise with vacc suits.

 In addition to ship hardware, maintenance staff are expected to keep all subordinate craft well maintained, too.
-This includes ship’s boats, fighter craft, air/rafts, ATVs and any other vehicles docked within the mother ship.
+This includes ship's boats, fighter craft, air/rafts, ATVs and any other vehicles docked within the mother ship.

-MARINES AND SHIP’S TROOPS
+MARINES AND SHIP'S TROOPS
-The terms marines and ship’s troops are sometimes used interchangeably.
+The terms marines and ship's troops are sometimes used interchangeably.
 While the two share some of the same duties, there are significant differences in scope.

-Ship’s troops are exactly that: troops on a ship.
-The primary role of the ship’s troop is to defend their ship.
+Ship's troops are exactly that: troops on a ship.
+The primary role of the ship's troop is to defend their ship.
 When the ship is docked to another, their duties may extend to the attached ship, whether they are sent inside as a security detachment, part of an inspection